DigitalPublishingToolkit/Hybrid-Publishing-Toolkit-for-the-Arts/docs/09_guide_workflow.md

 #### Transfer from paper to electronic?

 The more medium-specific an artist's book is, the less sense it makes to translate it 1:1 into an electronic book.
-Dieter Roth's sculptural book objects, for example, would change from book art works to mere depictions of book art workds when reproduced electronically.
+Dieter Roth's sculptural book objects, for example, would change from book art works to mere depictions of book art works when reproduced electronically.

 On the other hand, many contemporary artists, designers and media activists experimented with electronic publishing as a "poor" (i.e. simple low tech) medium of social sharing rather than a "rich" visual and tactile medium:
 - In the 1980s and early 1990s, many makers of zines (do-it-yourself small press periodicals) became makers of _e-zines_, electronic zines that used dial-up computer bulletin boards and the Internet as noncommercial samizdat media.
-Their typical publication format were simple plain text files.
+[Their typical publication] (http://www.textfiles.com/directory.html) format were simple plain text files.
 Many e-zines worked around their technical limitations by using ASCII art, typograms as they had also been produced in 1960s and 70s concrete poetry on typewriters, and with homebrew formatting codes ("_" for underlines, "#" for headlines etc.), the immediate precursors of the Markdown format described here in this toolkit.
 - In the early 1990s, there also existed a hacker culture of "disk mags" for the Commodore Amiga and Atari ST home computers.
 These electronic magazines were anonymously published on floppy disks and were based on self-written computer programs (factually, early "apps") that displayed their animated text and visual contents.
 - Since the late 1990s, there have been a number of artist-run sites - textz.com, ubu.com, aaaaarg.org, monoskop.org - that offer free downloads of cultural theory and arts-related books, typically in simple formats such as plain text, PDF and epub.
 In these examples, the focus is not on the book as a visual object, but on concepts and politics of its sharing and dissemination; in other words, artists' publishing as electronic samizdat.
-In such scenarios, artists' books as simple 1:1 transfers from print originals to electronic reproductions can make sense.
+In such scenarios, artists' publishing as simple 1:1 transfers from print originals to electronic reproductions can make sense.

 ##### Technical solutions for samizdat publications